Sillybutts/PumpActionSkewer/README.md

 Fully printed/assembled blasters are available from these sellers:
 - PERSON: LINK

-Full hardware list/BOM: LINK
+Full hardware list/BOM: https://docs.google.com/spreadsheets/d/1T-M-nh51F4b9XmtsPprrcFsghNnCDYY_msC4naolbu8/

-This blaster is compatible with TCv3 rambases, as well as TCv3 plungers.
+This blaster is compatible with TCV3 rambases, TC ramrods, and TCV3 plungers.
+This blaster uses the same trigger, sear, and mag release as the Skewer, so any replacements for those parts should work.
+This blaster works with any TC length barrels.
+You can also use x-orings meant for a TC in this blaster.
+This blaster uses TC length springs, such as K25, 788, or SF25/Pro25.

 ## Printing Info

 All STLs were exported in print orientation.
-STEP and F3D are also provided.
+F3D source files are also provided.

+## Assembly

+PICS GO HERE

 ## Misc.